panjyar/Agent-Distribution-system/README.md

 1. Update VITE_API_URL to production backend URL
 2. Build: `npm run build`
 3. Deploy dist folder to Netlify, Vercel, or similar

-## 📝 License

-This project is created for educational purposes as part of a MERN Stack Developer assessment.

-## 👨‍💻 Author

-Created for MERN Stack Developer Machine Test

-## 🙏 Acknowledgments

-- MongoDB for database
-- Express.js team
-- React team
-- Vite team
-- All open-source contributors

----

-**Need Help?** Check the troubleshooting section or review the code comments for detailed explanations.